Mainframe-Renewal-Project/sear-docs/interfaces/python/permit.md

 print(result.result)
 ```

+You can see the full list of traits in [the traits/permission section](https://mainframe-renewal-project.github.io/sear-docs/traits/permission/)

 ### Resource permits

 The sample below gives a permit of READ to the `IRR.IRRSMO00.PRECHECK` in the `XFACILIT` class to the user `FDEGILIO`.